Google algorithm changes every year and so does SEO checklist, including the local SEO checklist.

 - Third-party citations are even better options to enhance your local searchability.
 Providers like MozLocal, BirdEye, SEMrush, BrightLocal, etc. have lifted many local businesses.

 #Step 6 Local SEO: Focus on social media and customer feedback

 User-generated content on social media and customer feedback paves the way for improvement.
-But you can use these reviews and content to build credibility among customers.
+In fact, you can use those data to generate excellent customer service for eCommerce.
+You can also use these reviews and content to build credibility among customers.
 Here’s how customer review and social media will make your case stronger:

 - Use customer testimonials to your power.
 Post them on your website.
 It’s an on-page-SEO tactic.